Supriya-Mandlik/java-core/README.md

 # java-core

-java core practice will be commited here
+java core practice will be commited here java programs